 The most beautiful part of the US are the national parks

 The national parks in the US cover more than 80 million acres of the country’s territory.
-So, it’s no surprise that it’s here where you’ll find some of the most amazing natural phenomena of our planet, including the highest point in North America (Mount McKinley), the lowest point in the Western Hemisphere (Death Valley), the largest sand dunes in the world (White Sands National), the longest cave system in the world (Mammoth Cave National Park), just to name a few.
+And it’s true, a lot of people have visiting Glacier National Park, Yosemite, Zion, and Yellowstone on their list but there are so many more beautiful national parks and natural phenomena around the country.
+Some examples include the highest point in North America (Mount McKinley), the lowest point in the Western Hemisphere (Death Valley), the largest sand dunes in the world (White Sands National), the longest cave system in the world (Mammoth Cave National Park), just to name a few.

 I know all this sounds tempting and you can get cheap flights to anywhere in the US but…